Microsoft-Web/WebCampTrainingKit/Presentation/ASPNET-in-Production/Scaling-a-production-website/DEMO.md

 1. Press **CTRL + F5** to refresh the web page.

-1. Once the page has finished loading, switch back to the development tools and show that the request for the image was redirected to _Windows Azure storage_.
+1. Once the page has finished loading, switch back to the development tools and show that the request for the image was redirected to _Azure Storage_.

 	![Showing the redirect in Dev Tools](images/redirect-in-dev-tools.png?raw=true "Showing the redirect in Dev Tools")